 When the new Adam and Eve broke God's trust by eating the fruit from the Tree of Knowledge, they were chased out from the Garden of Eden.
 God then prevented them from eating the fruit from the Tree of Life.
 As no description is given, there are conflicting interpretations on what the two fruit trees are.
 Some say that the Tree of Knowledge was an apple tree, which was not by any mean a tropical tree of Southeast Asia.
 That explains why the eastern world knows nothing about the Tree of Knowledge (of God and Evil).
 On the other hand, the eastern concept of seven spectrums was not known or ignored to the western Zoroastrianism.

 - Karna as a prince of Anga

 In a clash with Arjuna, Duryodhana titled Karna as a prince of Anga, a symbolic move that qualified Karna to fight with Arjuna.
-It was doubtfully that Karna became the ruler over Anga by the arrangement, since Duryodhana who gave out the title was then just a prince himself.
-Karna however was originated from the Sun God and the connection of the naga kingdom of the east with the Sun Dynasty was traditionally strong.
+It was doubtfully that Karna became the ruler over Anga by the arrangement since Duryodhana who gave out the title was then just a prince himself.
+Karna however was originated from the Sun God and the entitlement of eastern naga kingdoms to the Sun Dynasty was traditionally strong.